Treaty of Accession 2005: 2. Treaty

 Paragraph 3 arranges substitution of the Act with the Protocol upon the entry into force of the Constitution of Europe and legal consequences of this switch.

-Article 3 defines all member states of European union, including Bulgaria and Romania as equal in respect of all Treaties of the Union, including this one.
+Article 3 defines all member states of the European union, including Bulgaria and Romania as equal in respect of all Treaties of the Union, including this one.

 Article 4 is about ratification and entry into force of the Treaty.

 Paragraph 1 stipulates that the Treaty should be ratified by all parties by 31 December 2006 and ratification instruments should be deposited with the Italian government.

-Paragraph 2 and 3 define the data from which the Treaty enters into force, mechanism for eventual postponement in respect of one or both of the acceding states, and provides for the situation when one or more country have ratified the Treaty, but have failed to deposit the ratification instruments by 1 January 2007.
+Paragraph 2 and 3 define the data from which the Treaty enters into force, mechanism for eventual postponement in respect of one or both of the acceding states, and provides for the situation when one or more country has ratified the Treaty, but has failed to deposit the ratification instruments by 1 January 2007.
 The ratification procedures were completed in time and the Treaty entered into force on 1 January 2007 on the territory of all member states.

 Article 5 stipulates that the Treaty establishing a Constitution for Europe drawn up in the Bulgarian and Romanian languages shall be annexed to this Treaty and they will be authentic under the same conditions as the texts in all other official languages of the European union.

 Article 6 states that the Treaty exists as a single original drawn in all official languages of the European Union.
 Each of these texts is equally authentic and the original will be deposited with the Italian government, while all parties will receive certified copies.